 If your family loves books as much as we do, your students probably have some favorite books they get excited just talking about.
 Our kids in their twenties and thirties still remember some of our favorite books!

 Three Elements of Writing a Better Book Review

-So the first part of how to write a better book review is choosing a well-loved, exciting book.
+So the first part of how to write a better book review is choosing a well-loved, exciting, or moving book.
 The second part is to write it for the purpose of getting someone else to read it.
-Since that’s what we naturally WANT to do after we read a great book, this kind of book review is much easier to sell and much more fun to write.
+Since we naturally WANT to share about the exciting/thrilling/amazing book we just finished, this kind of book review is much easier to sell and much more fun to write.

 How to Write a Better Book Review – Step by step

 In this book review, your student will need to answer the following:

 - Describe the main problem (conflict) in the story.